Simulator

 report evaluate / evaluate_social_network( start_time end_time Monte_Carlo_loops)

-relation block just below the context files relation block in the file rhinopoleco.id.
+relation block just below the context files relation block in the file kentan.id.
 Then, create the report with the following command.

 Output

-The actionable intelligence produced by this run produces the following output file, rhinointel.txt:
+The actionable intelligence produced by this run produces the following output file, cheetahintel.txt:

 As can be seen, this file contains predictions of those players in the WTS who will move into leadership roles (called Rising Stars); and the resiliency of the WTS (a measure of how fast the syndicate's functionality can recover from a series of player removals).
 All of these terms are discussed in Haas and Ferreira (2015).
-The mathematical forms of the Rising Stars and resiliency algorithms are detailed in Environmental Management submission.
+The mathematical forms of the Rising Stars and resiliency algorithms are detailed in Journal of Cybersecurity submission.

 The criminal network just before arrests given in the Detain List are made: